Rickyy-Sam07/policy_management_system/AI_workflow/README.md

 - **Microservices**: Containerized deployment with Docker
 - **Real-time Processing**: WebSocket support for live updates

-## 🤝 Contributing
+## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Add tests for new functionality
 4. Submit a pull request

-## 📄 License
+## License

 This project is licensed under the MIT License.

 ---

-**🎯 Ready for Enterprise Use**: This system provides production-ready document processing capabilities with comprehensive error handling, logging, and API integration.
+**Ready for Enterprise Use**: This system provides production-ready document processing capabilities with comprehensive error handling, logging, and API integration.